Charged with Domestic Violence?

 In fact, the prosecution can move forward with criminal charges even if the alleged victim does not want to press charges.
 Moreover, the evidence is often obtained at a time of turmoil.
 Facts may be confused.
 Investigations may be thin.
 You deserve to work with a lawyer who knows how to unravel the facts to present a compelling defense.

 At Levine Law in Milwaukee, we know how complicated and emotional domestic violence defense can be.
 We also know how much is at stake.
-If you have been arrested for any crime related to domestic abuse, we can help you through the process, and we will work hard to have your charges dismissed, gain an acquittal or have the penalties reduced in your favor.
+If you have been arrested for any crime related to domestic abuse, we can help you through Wisconsin’s assault laws, and we will work hard to have your charges dismissed, gain an acquittal or have the penalties reduced in your favor.